Datto Disaster Recovery guide

 Virtualization

 Virtualization lets you mount a restore point as a virtual machine so that business can continue until you can permanently restore the affected machines.
 You can virtualize a single machine or multiple machines with networking capability.
-Depending on your Datto product, you may have the option of mounting a cloud-based virtualization hosted in the Datto Cloud.
 Virtualizations are designed to be a temporary measure.
 You should remove the virtualization once you have fully restored the protected machine by using one of the methods outlined in the sections below.

-Do not resize any volumes of an active restore.
-Doing so can result in backup malfunctions and possible data loss.
+Do not resize any volumes of an active restore within the OS, doing so can result in backup malfunctions and possible data loss.
+Resizing the underlying disk size of a virtualization in the Datto's environment is not a feature and is unsupported.

 Bare Metal Restore (Full Machine Restore)